Aliases for CCL8 Gene

 Previous GeneCards Identifiers for CCL8 Gene

 This antimicrobial gene is one of several chemokine genes clustered on the q-arm of chromosome 17.
 Chemokines form a superfamily of secreted proteins involved in immunoregulatory and inflammatory processes.
 The superfamily is divided into four subfamilies based on the arrangement of N-terminal cysteine residues of the mature peptide.
 This chemokine is a member of the CC subfamily which is characterized by two adjacent cysteine residues.
 This cytokine displays chemotactic activity for monocytes, lymphocytes, basophils and eosinophils.
 By recruiting leukocytes to sites of inflammation this cytokine may contribute to tumor-associated leukocyte infiltration and to the antiviral state against HIV infection. [provided by RefSeq, Sep 2014]

 GeneCards Summary for CCL8 Gene

-CCL8 (Chemokine (C-C Motif) Ligand 8) is a Protein Coding gene.
-Diseases associated with CCL8 include diffuse gastric cancer and cholera.
-Among its related pathways are TGF-Beta Pathway and TGF-Beta Pathway.
-GO annotations related to this gene include protein kinase activity and chemokine activity.
-An important paralog of this gene is CCL2.
+CCL8 (C-C Motif Chemokine Ligand 8) is a Protein Coding gene.
+Diseases associated with CCL8 include Tenosynovitis and T-Cell Non-Hodgkin Lymphoma.
+Among its related pathways are PEDF Induced Signaling and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include protein kinase activity and chemokine activity.
+An important paralog of this gene is CCL11.

 Chemotactic factor that attracts monocytes, lymphocytes, basophils and eosinophils.
 May play a role in neoplasia and inflammatory host responses.
 This protein can bind heparin.
 The processed form MCP-2(6-76) does not show monocyte chemotactic activity, but inhibits the chemotactic effect most predominantly of CCL7, and also of CCL2 and CCL5 and CCL8.